 Prunella Scales deserves accolades for delivering her response with icy precision: “Oh, you’ve done it now.”
 Likewise, Cleese’s performance in the ensuing tirade, which serves as a release of years’ worth of perceived insults, is deserving of acclaim:

 “No, I haven’t, I’m just going to.
 I’m fed up with you, you rancorous, coiffured old sow!
 Why don’t you syringe the donuts out of your ear and get some sense into the dormant organ you keep hidden in that rat’s maze of yours?”

 Will the passing Drs.
-Abbott finally take pity on this man, so clearly in the throes of a nervous breakdown, by offering some therapy, tranquilizers or a straightjacket?
-No, they’re on vacation.
-Something which Basil clearly, deeply, desperately needs.
+Abbott finally takes pity on this man, who is clearly experiencing a nervous breakdown, by offering some therapy, tranquilizers, or perhaps even a straightjacket.
+Unfortunately, no.

 They are on vacation, something which Basil clearly, deeply, and desperately needs.